Overview of Survey Design

 Survey participants and methods

-A total of ten waves of surveys were conducted between 1987 and 2021.
+A total of eleven waves of surveys were conducted between 1987 and 2024.

 All participants newly added to the survey were randomly selected throughout Japan using a technique called two-stage stratified random sampling, although the year they were first added varied depending on the participant (as shown in Fig. 1).
 Note

-(Note) Regions were stratified according to a combination of regional block (Hokkaido, Tohoku, Kanto, etc.) and population, and the number of persons (sample size) selected from each stratum was determined depending on the population of the target ages in the stratum.
+(Note) Regions were stratified by a combination of regional block (Hokkaido, Tohoku, Kanto, etc.) and population, and the number of persons (sample size) selected from each stratum was determined based on the population of the target ages in that stratum.
 The procedure for extracting samples involved first selecting 192 survey locations throughout the country, then selecting individuals of the relevant ages from each location using the Basic Resident Register.

 Participants who joined the survey for the first time were generally asked to participate in each subsequent survey, unless they died or declined to continue participating.
-Whether they actually participate is of course left to the discretion of the individual.
-By the ninth survey, 6,665 individuals had participated at least once.
+Whether they actually participate is, of course, left to the individual's discretion.
+By the 11th survey, 7,892 individuals had participated at least once.

 Central Research Services, Inc. conducted visit interviews from September to December of each year of the survey.
 The surveys were conducted as interviews of the participants themselves in principle.
 Beginning from the second wave, however, proxies such as family members were interviewed (for certain items) only if the participant was unable to respond for a reason such as serious illness.

-The tenth wave survey was conducted in 2021 during the COVID-19 pandemic.
+The 10th wave of the survey was conducted in 2021 during the COVID-19 pandemic.
 A home-visit survey was conducted for the E and F participants of Fig. 1, while a mail survey was done for the A to D participants.
 Regarding the home-visit survey, the method of leave-behind questionnaire together with face-to-face interviews was used to shorten the interview length.

 The following describes the participants of each survey in somewhat greater detail.